Return to: Colleges and Institutes

 The mission of the College of Pharmacy and Health Sciences is to produce competent, caring and compassionate health care professionals that exemplify a commitment to a Christian life of service.
 The college is focused on promoting academic excellence and educating individuals for careers in health care delivery.
 The college provides a variety of undergraduate, graduate and professional degrees dedicated to the delivery of patient care and well-being.
 The College of Pharmacy and Health Sciences teaches students to live a life of Christian service and is committed to preparing students to serve mankind.

 The undergraduate portion of the College of Pharmacy and Health Sciences is comprised of the School of Nursing and the School of Health Sciences.
-The School of Nursing offers a Bachelor of Science in nursing (BSN) degree.
+The School of Nursing offers a traditional undergraduate Bachelor of Science in nursing (BSN) degree pathway and an online RN-to-BSN degree pathway.
 This program prepares the student for a career in the health care field as a registered nurse upon successfully passing the National Council Licensure Examination (NCLEX), in accordance with applicable state licensing requirements.
-Class work will occur on Lipscomb’s campus, and the clinical work will take place in a variety of settings.
 It is an exciting time for the School of Nursing as it grows and continues to fill a need for our society.
 The School of Health Sciences also houses the Department of Nutrition and Kinesiology.
 Both Nutrition and Kinesiology programs are designed to enrich students’ lives while teaching them the care of others.

 The College of Pharmacy, Graduate Studies in Health Care Informatics and Graduate Studies in Exercise and Nutrition Science comprise the graduate programs for the College of Pharmacy and Health Sciences.
 The College of Pharmacy is steeped in the traditions of public service, focused on health care delivery to the public and committed to the principles of Christian service.
 The College of Pharmacy curriculum is a four-year doctoral program requiring a minimum of 66 semester credits in pre-pharmacy courses.
 Graduate Studies in Health Care Informatics offers a dual Doctor of Pharmacy and Master of Science in Health Care Informatics degree, a 42-hour Master of Science in Health Care Informatics degree, and a 15-hour certificate program in health care informatics.
 Graduate Studies in Exercise and Nutrition Science offers a 32-36 hour program combining the disciplines of exercise science and nutrition.
 Students graduate with a M.S. in exercise and nutrition science.